What is Los Angeles’s strategy for managing transportation in the Digital Age?

 How is LADOT protecting citizen data and citizen privacy?

 LADOT considers protecting citizen privacy as one of our highest goals and a core principle of MDS.
 Our interest is to avoid using data in an opaque and confusing manner.
-MDS does not collect personally identifiable data, and LADOT has developed plain language for application users to understand how and why the City collects and uses data.
+MDS collects vehicle information and LADOT has developed plain language for application users to understand how and why the City collects and uses data.
 LADOT is working with consumer privacy leaders to appropriately address GDPR and other privacy laws and to ensure an industry-leading approach.

 For Mobility Service Providers